AdobeDocs/marketo.en/help/marketo/product-docs/core-marketo-concepts/programs/program-schedule-view/understanding-tentative-confirmed-dates.md

 ## Confirming Entries {#confirming-entries}

 This is just like approving an asset, so entries need to been fully set up before you can confirm them.
-Once all your ducks are in a row, you can confirm entries by sliding the [!UICONTROL tentative] tab to the right.
+Once all your ducks are in a row, you can confirm entries by sliding the [!UICONTROL Tentative] tab to the right.

 ![](assets/image2014-9-23-15-3a23-3a2.png)